-The proposed project will cause temporary ground disturbance and vegetation removal.
+The project will cause temporary ground disturbance and vegetation removal.
 Removal of special-status plant species will be avoided, as feasible, and delineated as an environmentally sensitive area (ESA).
 Indirect impacts to the species, including habitat conversion through the introduction of invasive species, are addressed in the avoidance and minimization efforts.

-A total of 11 Western Joshua trees were documented within the buffer.
-Direct or indirect impacts to Joshua trees are possible if avoidance and minimization measures cannot be implemented during the pre-construction and construction phases of the proposed project.
+No Joshua trees were recorded within the project area.
+A total of 11 Western Joshua trees were documented in the BSA but outside of the project area.
+Direct or indirect impacts to Joshua trees are possible if avoidance and minimization measures cannot be implemented during the pre-construction and construction phases of the project.
 Potential indirect impacts are those that occur due to the proximity of a disturbance or development to a species or its habitat.
 These impacts can occur in association with Project construction due to grading, paving and other disturbances associated with upgrading and refurbishment of US-395.
 Potential direct impacts to the trees include removal, cutting, accidental vehicle collisions with tree or parts of tree, etc.